"I refuse to feel hopeless. When I volunteer, I make a difference and get to know people in the process. What could be better?"

 • Develops and supports learning opportunities for adults to grow in faith.
 Programs include Sunday Adult Forum; house groups; weekly and Sunday Bible studies, book studies, and other groups; the library; leadership training; and annual retreats for adults.

-• Provides care and support for members of the congregation including visits with shut-ins and those facing health or life-challenges; providing care baskets, cards, and food; prayer shawl ministry; prayer requests; prayer station during worship; blood pressure checks; and more.
+• Provides care and support for members of the congregation, including visits with shut-ins and those facing health or life-challenges; care baskets, cards, and food; prayer shawl ministry; prayer requests; prayer station during worship; blood pressure checks, among others.

-• Supports and encourages congregation involvement in programs that move our faith into action as God’s hand within our community.
-Our advocacy includes an annual community coat drive; Christmas toys and gift cards are collected for low-income families; twice a month a team prepares a hot meal in our kitchen and delivers to a tiny home community serving low-income seniors; and much more!
+• Encourages and supports congregation involvement in programs that move our faith into action as God’s hand within our community.
+Our advocacy includes an annual winter coat drive; Christmas toys and gift cards for low-income families; twice-monthly hot meals prepared in the church kitchen and delivered to a tiny home village for low-income seniors; and much more.

-• Offers opportunities for members to make connections, grow relationships, and share their lives through congregation and small group social and recreational events.
+• Offers opportunities for members to make connections, grow relationships, and share their lives through church-wide gatherings, including our CTS Cafe on Sundays; Breaking Bread dinner groups; Lenten soup suppers; summer BBQ; and Advent party.

-• Develop and oversee financial policies and procedures.
-Ensure that offerings are counted, income is recorded, and salaries and expenditures properly disbursed within budget guidelines.
+• Develops and oversees financial policies and procedures.
+Ensures that offerings are counted, income is recorded, and salaries and expenditures are properly disbursed within budget guidelines.

-• Engages the congregation in global ministry, educating and leading our congregation in ways to partner with local communities in other communities around the world.
-CTS participates in Deep Waters Global Missions — partnering with communities in Honduras to install water filtration systems.
+• Engages the congregation in global ministry, educating and leading our congregation in ways to partner with other communities around the world.
+We participate in Deep Waters Global Missions — partnering with communities in Honduras to install water filtration systems.

-• Facilitates discussions, educates, equips, and inspires members of CTS to work toward social, environmental, and economic justice, and to support peacemaking and reconciliation efforts – locally, nationally, and in our world.
+• Facilitates discussions, educates, equips, and inspires the congregation to participate in social, environmental, and economic justice, and to support peacemaking and reconciliation efforts – locally, nationally, and in our world.

 • Oversees the cleaning, painting, and maintenance of buildings, grounds, and equipment.
-Organizes opportunities for the congregation to caring for our church and grounds through work parties throughout the year.
+Organizes opportunities for the congregation to care for our church and grounds during work parties throughout the year.

-• Identifies members’ gifts and the utilization of those gifts in worship and congregation life; interprets and supports the larger mission of the Evangelical Lutheran Church in America; educates and motivates on the Christian sharing of the gifts of money, time and talents; celebrates and supports people’s weekday ministries; and cares for creation.
+• Identifies members’ gifts and the utilization of those gifts in worship and congregation life; interprets and supports the larger mission of the Evangelical Lutheran Church in America; educates and motivates Christian sharing of the gifts of money, time, and talents; celebrates and supports people’s weekday ministries; and cares for creation.

 • Works with pastor(s) and musicians to plan and implement vital and diverse worship services.
-This includes a variety of litergies, music, and visual art.
-Involving and encouraging adults, youth and children to take part in various roles during worship.
+This includes a variety of liturgies, music, and visual art.
+Involves and encourages adults, youth, and children to take part in various roles during worship.

 Administrative Committees